EvanChauhan/mydocs-site/docs/Version Control/Git Concepts.md

-_Version Control_ refers to the issues created by multiple people writing software collaboratively
+_Version Control_ is the solution created to enable multiple people to write software collaboratively

+this scenario presents a host of problems:

-these issues are fundamentally caused by the creation of different versions of the source code
+- issues are fundamentally caused by the creation of different versions of the source code which arise due to multiple people collaborating on the same project